AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-docs.md

 1. Click on the document you want to add a new version to.
 1. Click **[!UICONTROL New version]** near the bottom of the plugin.
-1. Select the art board you wish to upload.
+1. Select the artboards you wish to upload.

    >[!NOTE]
    >
-   >If you want to upload a new version of an SVG, PNG, or JPG, you can upload only one art board.
+   >If you want to upload a new version of an SVG, PNG, or JPG, you can upload only one artboard.

+1. (Optional) Type a comment in the **[!UICONTROL Updates]** area.

 1. Choose the **[!UICONTROL Asset Type]** from the drop-down menu: